 Talentshop 2020 – Habitare presents the four most exciting names in design right now

-Habitare 2020 will present the four most exciting Finnish designers whom Finland and the world should be following right now: Ville Aakula, Ekin Kayis, Mari Koppanen and Zuzana Zmatekova.
+Habitare presents the four most exciting Finnish designers whom Finland and the world should be following right now: Ville Aakula, Ekin Kayis, Mari Koppanen and Zuzana Zmatekova.
 Each of these designers have a strong personal style.
 They also have a proven track record that demonstrates their skills.
-All the four designers will have their own stand at Habitare Talentshop in September 2020.

 Talentshop is part of The Block, an area for new design at Habitare.
 The featured designers were selected from among 36 applicants.